New York City Trade Schools

 The college's Division of Continuing Education offers several certificate and course offerings for students looking to extend their skills in a trade.
 There are many areas that students can find programs in, such as medical and health training, fire safety, renewable energy, food protection, and computer studies.
 Programs in building operations include HVAC electrical ($450), plumbing ($1,350), refrigeration mechanic ($2,125), and refrigeration systems operator (I or II) ($990).
 In conjunction with the Construction Technology Department, the division also offers courses in welding ($1,150-$2,295).

 Vaughn College of Aeronautics and Technology

-The college's Aviation Training Institute offers both a certificate and a degree program in maintenance that can teach students how to build, install and maintain the equipment and systems associated with advanced airplanes.
-Qualified graduates may be able to find positions with airlines, manufacturers, utility or transportation companies, including Cessna, Con Edison or Sikorsky Aircraft Corporation.
+The college's Aviation Training Institute offers a degree program in maintenance that can teach students how to build, install and maintain the equipment and systems associated with advanced airplanes.
+Qualified graduates may be able to find positions with airlines, manufacturers, utility or transportation companies.

-In addition to the schools profiled above, LaGuardia Community College (CUNY) offers continuing education courses in construction methods and management, electrical systems, plumbing and refrigeration.
+In addition to the schools profiled above, LaGuardia Community College (CUNY) offers continuing education courses in construction methods and management, electrical systems, plumbing and C Tech.